Skrull: Annihilation

 The Skrull Empire is the first of the major interstellar empires to be invaded by the forces of Annihilus.
 The Annihilation Wave's superweapon, the Harvester of Sorrow, physically destroys dozens of Skrull planets.
-In the aftermath, the Skrulls unsuccessfully attempt to convince the Hulkling to become their new Emperor.
+In the aftermath, the Skrulls unsuccessfully attempt to convince Hulkling to become their new Emperor.

 The Rise and Fall of the Shi'ar Empire

 A group of Warskrulls attacked a remote Shi'ar space station and took it over.
 Disguised as Shi'ar, they were taken aboard the space station willingly and slaughtered all those aboard, except a few needed to keep working the ship.
-The group, however was eventually defeated by a group of X-Men (Darwin, Havok, Marvel Girl, Nightcrawler, Professor X and Warpath).
+The group, however was eventually defeated by a group of X-Men (Darwin, Havok, Marvel Girl, Nightcrawler, Professor X, and Warpath).
 These Warskrulls are, however, revealed to be cyborgs.

 Secret Invasion

-In the Secret Invasion series by Brian Michael Bendis and Leinil Yu, a flailing Skrull Empire, under the leadership of newcomer Queen Veranke, made an all-out effort to infiltrate and conquer Earth.
-It was revealed that the Skrulls had infiltrated Earth for quite some time by capturing and replacing many of Earth's heroes.
+In Secret Invasion, a flailing Skrull Empire, under the leadership of newcomer Queen Veranke, made an all-out effort to infiltrate and conquer Earth.
+It was revealed that the Skrulls had infiltrated Earth by capturing and replacing many of Earth's heroes.
 They followed this infiltration with their main assault group.
 This wave of Skrulls then formed new versions of the Super-Skrull, with each possessing the abilities of several different heroes.
 Their invasion ultimately failed, costing the life of Veranke, and reducing their numbers even further.
-Even their gods were slain, and the Japanese God of Evil Amatsu-Mikaboshi took over their Pantheon, leading to the events of Chaos War.
+Even their gods were slain, and the god Amatsu-Mikaboshi took over their Pantheon, leading to the events of Chaos War.